AshishYesale7/Calander-Ai/TECHNICAL_ARCHITECTURE.md

 };
 ```

-This technical architecture provides a comprehensive foundation for understanding how FutureSight is built, scaled, and maintained as a modern, AI-powered web application.
+This technical architecture provides a comprehensive foundation for understanding how Calendar.ai is built, scaled, and maintained as a modern, AI-powered web application.